TheBruteforcer/MapView/README.md

 ## Features

 - Interactive map visualization with Leaflet.js
-- Hierarchical organization: Sectors > Groups > Buildings > Units
+- Hierarchical organization: Sectors > Groups > Buildings > Floors > Sections > Units
+- Building-centric grid view to display units organized by floor and section
 - Quick navigation menu to jump to specific locations
-- Search and filter units by multiple criteria
+- Search and filter units by multiple criteria including floor and section
 - Data persistence with Flask API backend
 - Export and import functionality